The Growth of eSports & MMO Games

-MMOs, especially MMORPGs are big, complex and require a ridiculous among of time to play - all of these are traits most eSports games try to avoid.
-Also, let’s face it - there are not that fun to watch.
-But believe it or not, it is possible to create an interesting and compelling MMO eSports experience.
+MMOs, and especially MMORPGs are big, complex and require a ridiculous amount of time to play for any substantial progress - all traits which most eSports games try to avoid.
+However, it is possible to create an interesting and compelling MMO eSports experience, despite these challenges.

-So what does it take from an MMORPG to make it as an eSport?
-That's exactly what this article hopes to answer.
+So what does it take an MMORPG to make it as an eSport and how will the growth of eSports allow it?
+That's exactly what this article hopes to answer!

 What Are eSports?